Rashed Al-Majed: Career beginnings

-2002–2006: The Emarati colour and private songs
+2002–2006: The Emirati genre and singles

 In 2002, Almajid released the album Mashkalni which sparked a lot of media attention, mainly due to the new direction Almajid was taking by adding a very distinct Emirati flavour to his songs.
 Hussain Al Jasmi (singer) helped in the composition of the album's title song Mashkalni.
 During that period, Almajid became very publicly active and went on many talk shows and interviews which allowed him to gain even more momentum in his new found style.
 It is worth noting that Emirati style music was not very widespread when Almajid incorporated it into his music.
 The most notable TV show Almajid went on was The Lebanese show Khaleik Fi Al-Bait, hosted by Zahi Wahbi.

 In the year 2003, Almajid released the Iraqi-influenced song Ayoon within the album Hadaya.
-This song topped many Arab music charts even though the music video (which had the cost of $120 thousand USD) received criticism in the media.
+This song topped many Arab music charts even though the music video (which had the cost of US$120 thousand) received criticism in the media.

 From 2003 onwards, Almajid stayed away from releasing studio albums and was content with releasing singles, mostly with an Emirati influence.
-He also had and continues to collaborate with singer/producer Faiz Asaed and the poet Sheikh Hamdan bin Mohammed bin Rashid al Maktoum.
+He also had and continues to collaborate with singer and producer Fayez Al Saeed and the poetry of Sheikh Hamdan bin Mohammed bin Rashid al Maktoum, who writes under the name pen name Fazza.